benagricola/milo-config-rrf/README.md

 1. `M016` is running the FMJ mod, which means it has `120mm` of Z travel.
 2. It uses a NEGATIVE Z, which means the endstop at the top of the Z axis is `Z=0`, and the bottom of the travel is `-120mm`.
-3. It has a Fysetc 128x64 screen mounted in the front, which is used to report machine status using the included Neopixel colours.
+3. It has a Fysetc 128x64 screen mounted in the front, which is used to report machine status using the included led colours.
-4. The Neopixels invert Red and Green for some reason, so this config assumes that `U` and `R` in `M150` calls are inverted.
+4. The leds invert Red and Green for some reason, so this config assumes that `U` and `R` in `M150` calls are inverted.
 5. The screen itself is currently not used, as there are no CNC menu packs available (TBD).
 6. All operator-configurable options are in `user-vars.g` except for the machine name, which is in `config.g`.
 7. `M016` has the Long John Toolsetter which is an official mod for the Milo.